agiang96/CS570/README.txt

-Projects from CS570 - Operating Systems class:
+Projects from CS570 - Operating Systems (Spring 2018):

 Zero/  - a simple lexical analyzer that stores "words" to an array and special characters return a number.